kadenho/cyptracker/documentation/README.md

 # CrypTracker
 ## Introduction
 CrypTracker is a cryptocurrency tracking app.
-With it, you can watch, track, and view the price history of cryptocurrencies.
+With it, you can watch, track, and view the price history of cryptocurrencies. \
+\
+Developed for use on Python 3.10

 ## Table of Contents
 - [Installation](#installation)